What Is An EPC Check & Do I Need One?

 - The domestic energy assessor can only include energy-efficiency measures that they can see or that can be proven.
 So if you’ve had underfloor insulation or cavity insulation installed, remember to keep documentation to hand for the EPC assessor to review.
 This is so that they don’t have to make any assumptions based on the age of your house.

-What Will the Assessor Look at During the EPC Survey?
+What will the assessor look at during the EPC survey?

-The EPC assessor will require access to all of the rooms in the property, including (where applicable) loft hatch, room in the roof, extensions, conservatory, and electric and gas meters.
+The EPC assessor will require access to all of the rooms in the property, including (where applicable) loft hatch, room in the roof, extensions, conservatory, electric and gas meters.

 They will draw a sketch plan of the overall floor area of the property.
 Once this is done they will work through each room taking precise measurements and capturing all relevant data: